gammaBeta99/Python-codes/README.md

 # Python-codes
-Some Python codes developed by me during the course of "Laboratory of Computation and Statistics" at UniMiB
+Some easy Python codes developed by me during the course of "Laboratory of Computation and Statistics" at UniMiB